 Omicron surge sets records as flight disruptions continue

 The omicron surge was also affecting the cruise industry.
-At least four cruise liners were turned away from ports or not allowed passengers to disembark, CNN reported.
+At least four cruise liners were turned away from ports or not allowing passengers to disembark, CNN reported.

 Three college football teams announced over the weekend that they would not be able to field teams in upcoming bowl games because of players testing positive for the virus.